I love making wreaths and I love how this five-minute winter wreath came out. I can’t wait to share how easy it is to make.

 Or, why not make a winter wreath?

-This winter wreath is so wonderful and all I did was glue some thin wood flowers onto a wreath.
+This winter wreath is so fantastic and all I did was glue some thin wood flowers onto the wreath.

 And it really did only take five minutes.